PeterCamilleri/safe_dup/README.md

 It is actually pretty easy to determine where safe_dup needs to be used.
 It's those places where the dup method is generating unwanted exceptions.

+## Demo

+A test bed for experimenting with the safe_dup gem is available as a rake task:

+    $ rake console

 ## Performance
 A reasonable question to raise is "How does safe\_dup compare with just catching the exception and handling it?"
 The benchmark sets a a realistic